-The villas will be designed and built to standards that minimize risks from natural hazards and climate change.
+The villa will be designed and built to standards that minimize risks from natural hazards and climate change.
 Based on the hydrodynamic models conducted and outlined in Section 6.0, for a worst-case scenario storm (Category 5), a Design Flood Elevation (DFE) +12.6ft MSL was recommended along with a setback of 200ft from the High Water Mark (HWM) on the seaward side, and a 100ft setback from the HWM on the mangrove side.
 The Abercorn Residence is now proposed to be built 300ft from LPV.
-The DeJoria Residence is well within the setback.
-Finished Floor Elevations of between 14 and 15 feet +MSL are proposed in the current design.
+Finished Floor Elevations are designed to meet or exceed recommendation and elevations of between 14 and 15 feet +MSL are proposed in the current design.

-To meet these standards for resilience, the preliminary design proposes to use fill material to elevate the footprint of the DeJoria Residence, the back-of-house area, and driveways (Figures 5.2.1 - 5.2.3).
-(The Abercorn Residence is proposed to be built on a raised platform, rather than fill material, to meet or exceed the DFEs identified for risk reduction on site.)
+To meet these standards for resilience, the preliminary design proposes to use fill material to elevate the footprint of the back-of-house area and driveways (Figures 5.2.1).
+The Abercorn Residence is proposed to be built on a raised platform, rather than fill material, to meet or exceed the DFEs identified for risk reduction on site.
 Fill material for the site will be sourced responsibly, be free of contaminants, and will meet all standards outlined in the building code of Antigua and Barbuda.
+Source of fill material has not been identified however, and this will need to be addressed with the GoAB as part of the development plan.
 Buildings will be designed and constructed to Miami-Dade County, Florida standards for hurricane protection.

-The site also has natural dunes that act as natural storm surge barriers and these will be conserved and protected.
+The site also has natural dunes that act as natural storm surge barriers, and these will be conserved and protected.
 (See also Section 6.0, Risk Analysis for details of setback/elevation calculations)